BenLauwens/ES313/Setup/readme.md

     ```Julia
     include("path/to/ES313/setup/start.jl")
     ```
+2. By default the present working directory is changed to the one for this course, this means that you can open every single notebook simply by using a relative path e.g. `./Exercises/PS01 - Visualisation.jl` or `./Lectures/Lecture00.jl`

 ### Troubleshooting
 * Should you experience troubles with the installation, you can always delete the files in `C:\\Users\\YourAccount\\.julia\\` and then repeat the getting started sequence.